-"Policy" refers to a discrete body of principals and related procedures that provide direction on how a specific subject matter will be dealt with by the university.
+"Policy" refers to a discrete body of principles and related procedures that provide direction on how a specific subject will be dealt with by the university.

 "Faculty" generally means a policy that is only applicable to faculty.
 Full-time faculty members are subject to and should consult the Full-time Faculty Handbook for policies and practices specific only to full-time faculty.
 Part-time faculty members are subject to and should consult the applicable collective bargaining agreement.

 "Staff" means a policy that is applicable only to administrative employees.
 Unionized staff members are subject to and should also consult the applicable collective bargaining agreement.

 "All" means a policy that is applicable to all members (staff, faculty, and students) of the university community including visitors, guests and members of the public while on campus.
 Visitors, guests, and members of the public will not be afforded the same procedural rights that are provided to university staff, faculty, and students.
 University policies are located in the Institutional Policies and Procedures Manual ("IPPM").

 Student Handbook (PDF)